 Additionally, it is important to understand the modes of action in order to prevent development of pesticide resistance in the target pest(s).
 Using pesticides with the same modes of action contributes to this problem by killing the susceptible pests and leaving only those with resistance to the entire class of pesticides that work through similar mechanisms.
-Development of pest resistance can be avoided or delayed by rotating pest control chemicals that work through different modes of action.
+Development of pest resistance can be avoided or delayed by rotating pest control chemicals that work through different modes of action

-Insecticides and miticides used in landscape management generally target the nervous system, growth and development, or energy production of the pest.
-A description of these processes is presented in this leaflet, followed by a table listing the mode of action of insecticides and miticides used by landscape managers.
+Insecticides and miticides generally target the nervous system, growth and development, or energy production of the pest.
+A description of these processes is presented in this leaflet, followed by a table listing the mode of action of insecticides and miticides commonly used in the production of crops, ornamentals, and turf.
 Throughout the text, italics are used to indicate important physiological processes or terms, and bold text is used to identify pest control chemicals or classes of chemicals.